tillhoff/thetillhoff/README.md

 - ?
 When there's a metatemplate, subfolders don't contain a meta.yaml, but there are subsubfolders, then use that metatemplate for them as well ("metatemplate recursion", see above as well).
 - Add a variable to the templates "local path" so it's possible to use absolute paths, but users don't have to specify them in the source
 - Breadcrumbs for docs etc
+---

+Idea for Infrastructure is Cool

+**Introduction:**
+- Introduce yourself and your passion for IT infrastructure and modern technologies.
+- Briefly set the stage for the story: "Today, I'm going to take you on a journey of building an awesome website and the adventure of running it at scale!"

+**Act 1: The Birth of the Cool Website**
+- Start with an exciting idea for a website and how it came to be.
+- Showcase the development process, explaining the tech stack used (e.g., HTML, CSS, JavaScript, etc.).
+- Demo the simple website on your local machine and share the excitement of the initial creation.

+**Act 2: The Quest for Scalability**
+- As more users discover the website, it gains popularity, and you encounter scaling challenges.
+- Explain the importance of scalability and how it's vital for growing businesses.
+- Introduce the concept of scaling horizontally and vertically to handle increased traffic.
+- Demo the website's performance on a single server and simulate traffic to reveal bottlenecks.

+**Act 3: Enter Containers**
+- As demand continues to rise, you realize traditional server setups won't cut it anymore.
+- Introduce the concept of containers and how they bring flexibility and consistency to deployments.
+- Showcase containerization using Docker and its benefits in isolating applications.
+- Containerize the website and demonstrate how easy it is to package and ship it across environments.

+**Act 4: The Journey to the Cloud**
+- With containerized applications, it's time to explore the world of cloud infrastructure.
+- Discuss the advantages of cloud platforms like AWS, GCP, or Azure.
+- Deploy the containerized website on a cloud platform using Terraform, highlighting Infrastructure as Code.

+**Act 5: Handling Success with Load Balancing**
+- As the website gains even more popularity, you face new challenges to ensure high availability.
+- Introduce load balancing and its role in distributing traffic across multiple servers.
+- Implement load balancing for the website using Kubernetes, ensuring seamless user experience.

+**Act 6: A Symphony of Automation**
+- With infrastructure growing complex, manual management becomes tedious.
+- Showcase the power of automation with tools like Ansible to streamline deployments and updates.
+- Automate the scaling process to handle traffic spikes effortlessly.

+**Act 7: Keeping a Watchful Eye - Monitoring and Optimization**
+- With a website running at scale, monitoring becomes essential to ensure performance and reliability.
+- Introduce monitoring tools like Grafana and Prometheus for real-time insights.
+- Showcase how to monitor the website's performance and optimize resources for efficiency.

+**Act 8: The Impenetrable Fortress - Security and Compliance**
+- Highlight the critical aspect of security and protecting the website and its users.
+- Discuss container security measures and best practices for securing the infrastructure.
+- Implement basic security measures to fortify the website and infrastructure.

+**Conclusion:**
+- Recap the incredible journey of building the awesome website and scaling it to success.
+- Emphasize the importance of modern infrastructure in enabling businesses to thrive.
+- Encourage the audience to explore the exciting world of IT infrastructure and embrace new technologies.

+**Closing:**
+- Thank the audience for joining you on this adventurous journey.
+- Offer a Q&A session for any questions and discussions.
+- Provide additional resources for further learning and experimentation.

+Remember to bring energy and enthusiasm to the presentation, as this captivating story will take your audience through a thrilling experience of building and running a cool website with cutting-edge infrastructure concepts!
+Good luck, and have fun with your presentation!

+---

+focus on these acts:

+The Quest for Scalability (Act 2): This act is essential as it introduces the main challenge faced by many businesses as they grow.
+Explain the importance of scalability and how it directly impacts the website's performance and user experience.
+Use visual aids and interactive examples to showcase the difference between a non-scalable website and a scalable one under increasing traffic.

+Enter Containers (Act 3): Containers are a revolutionary technology that has transformed the way applications are deployed and managed.
+Focus on this act to emphasize the benefits of containerization, such as consistency, portability, and resource isolation.
+Use a live demo to showcase how easy it is to package and deploy the website in containers.

+Handling Success with Load Balancing (Act 5): Load balancing is a crucial aspect of ensuring high availability and optimal performance, especially when dealing with increased traffic.
+Put a strong focus on this act to demonstrate how load balancing works, the different algorithms used, and how it improves the website's reliability.

+A Symphony of Automation (Act 6): Automation is a key enabler of modern IT infrastructure management.
+Give significant attention to this act to showcase how automation streamlines the deployment and management process.
+Use examples to demonstrate how automation saves time, reduces errors, and enhances overall efficiency.

+---

+pitfalls:
+- overload with technical jargon
+- lack of context
+- too much detail
+- skipping the basics
+- lack of engangement
+- rushing
+- neglecting visuals
+- lack of clear takeaways
+- running out of time

+roughly 1h, if each slide takes 5-8min, but leave buffer, so 1h15min or so

+depending on audience, adjust:
+- tech terms
+- level of detail
+- visuals
+- pace
+- audience interaction
+- focus on story vs on topics
+- impact on business vs tech advantages